adityajn105/flappy-bird-deep-q-learning/README.md

 [See Full 3 minutes video](https://youtu.be/a5vtakBxh6Y)

 ## Getting Started
-Here I will explain how to run the game which runs automatically using saved model, also I will gbreif you about basics of Q Learning, Dueling architecture and Prioritized Experience Replay.
+Here I will explain how to run the game which runs automatically using saved model, also I will breif you about basics of Q Learning, Deep Q learning, Dueling architecture and Prioritized Experience Replay.

 ### Prerequisites
 You will need Python 3.X.X with some packages which you can install direclty using requirements.txt.